anthonydn/co2displacement/README.md

 # co2displacement

-Scripts for Salcido et al. CO2 displacement maniscript.
+Script for Salcido et al. CO2 displacement manuscript.
 The main analysis is in `co2_displacement_figures.Rmd` (with knitted `co2_displacement_figures.html` for easy viewing).
 Three small auxiliary data files needed for the analysis are also present.